Beginner's Guide to Katahdin

 What you wear on your hike and pack is just as important as the planning you put into your trip.
 Be sure to wear your gear on all of those local hikes before hitting the trail and remember, cotton kills.

-- Footwear- You’ll want trail runners with good tread or hiking boots to manage wet rocks and roots and your steep ascent.
+You’ll want trail runners with good tread or hiking boots to manage wet rocks and roots and your steep ascent.
 Waterproof is a plus, as well as a lightweight shoe.
 Merrels, New Balance, Asolos, Keen, Solomon, Columbia – these are all brands we have used.
-Don’t be afraid to spend a little on the shoes – and definitely break them in before your first ig hike!
-Here’s an example of a shoe we’d recommend Asolo Women’s Futura GORE-TEX Hiking Boot,Grey/Jade Green,US 9.5 M
+Don’t be afraid to spend a little on the shoes – and definitely break them in before your first big hike!
+Salomon is my preferred brand.
+I’m currently hiking in the X Ultras.

-- Backpack- Depending on how much you like to pack, we recommend a pack of at least 30 liters.
+Depending on how much you like to pack, we recommend a pack of at least 30 liters.
 This allows you to pack everything you need for a well-prepared day.
-We recommend Deuter – Willow has this pack and loves it!!
+I only use Osprey.
+They have a lifetime warranty!

 What's in Your Pack?

-- Food- This is quite possibly our favorite part of packing.
+This is quite possibly our favorite part of packing.
 Determining what you want to eat on the trail is a precise science that must be perfected after many days on the trail.
 You’ll want foods that are high in protein and fat and help you replenish your electrolytes.
 We do have a guilty pleasure list – Cheeze-Its, Pringles, and Chocolate.
 Bumble Bee Tuna Salad Snack Packs are a great thing for the summit – but we’ve seen people have a complete Jet-Boil meal on the top.
 So – pack a lot of snacks – fruit, beef jerky and GORP are necessities.
 We love out Cairn package for monthly deliveries and have found many favorite trail snacks in this package.
-You can use this link to sign up – it will tell them we sent you.
+Use this link to sign up, and use the code g8r9wx and you’ll earn $10!
 Best money you’ll spend all month.
 We promise.

-- Poles- Not everyone likes hiking with poles, but they are definitely a good tool for anyone who has knee problems or other injuries that have the potential to flare-up on the trail.
+Not everyone likes hiking with poles, but they are definitely a good tool for anyone who has knee problems or other injuries that have the potential to flare-up on the trail.
 Strap them to your pack when not in use or have them to loan to a hiking companion if the need arises.
-Willow loves her LEKIs
+We like the LEKIs or the REI Carbon poles.
+Easy to transport and light to carry!
+Here’s a photo of the Leki’s – it’s an Amazon link.
+If you use it to buy them, we’ll get a kickback!

 - First Aid Kit